cs01/termpair/README.md

    <a href="https://github.com/cs01/termpair/raw/master/termpair_browser.gif"> <img src="https://github.com/cs01/termpair/raw/master/termpair_browser.gif"/></a>
 </div>

+## Features
+✔️ Share unix terminals

+✔️ Can type from Terminal or Browser

+✔️ Multiple browsers can connect simultaneously

+✔️ Read+Write or Read only mode

+✔️ Server cannot read terminal data even if it wanted to, since it is encrypted with AES 128 bit encryption

+✔️ Secure web environment required (https)

+✔️ Optional static-site hosting -- build the web app yourself to ensure the integrity of the web app

 ## Usage

 First start the TermPair server with `termpair serve`, or use the one already running at [https://chadsmith.dev/termpair](https://chadsmith.dev/termpair).